clartaq/cwiki/resources/private/md/About_Roles.md

 ## Admin ##

 An **admin** can do everything that an editor can do and a few particular kinds of tasks.
 An admin can handle user-related tasks such as​ creating new users and deleting departed users.
-Also, the admin can run maintenance-type tasks such as cleaning/compressing the wiki database and making backups of the database.
+Also, the admin can run maintenance-type tasks such as making backups of the database.

 If you are having problems that you don't understand, consult with an admin.